SerendipityJones/aresmush/plugins/fs3skills/help/en/luck.md

 > Learn how the FS3 skills system works in the [FS3 Tutorial](/help/fs3).

 `luck/spend <reason>` - Spends luck outside of combat.
 See [Combat Luck](/help/combat) for combat-related luck commands.
+`luck/xp` - Spends 5 luck to buy 1 XP.
+`luck/check` - Tells you how many luck points you have.